MEMBERSHIP

 (1) Loss estimates are from National Fire Protection Association (NFPA) records.
 The list is limited to fires for which some reliable dollar loss estimates exists.

-(2) Adjustment to 2020 dollars made by the National Fire Protection Association using the Consumer Price Index.
+(2) Adjustment to 2024 dollars made on the National Fire Protection Association data using the Consumer Price Index.

 (3) Differs from inflation-adjusted estimates made by other organizations due to the use of different collection criteria and deflators.